Skip to content

 Common setup examples

-Use a local binary and disable downloads:
+Use a local binary at a fixed path:

 {

-"panache.commandPath": "/usr/local/bin/panache"
+"panache.executablePath": "/usr/local/bin/panache"

 }